Best Blockchain Indexers in 2026

 A blockchain indexer is infrastructure that processes raw blockchain data and transforms it into structured, queryable formats such as GraphQL, REST, or SQL.
 Indexers make it possible for Web3 applications to query historical and real-time on-chain data efficiently.

-Why do web3 apps needs a blockchain indexer?
+Why do web3 apps need a blockchain indexer?

 Blockchains are optimized for writing data, not reading it.
 Without an indexer, applications cannot efficiently query transactions, balances, events, or contract state.
 Indexers are essential for dashboards, wallets, trading systems, bots, analytics, and AI agents.